All Episodes

 When he was in the district campaigning and running commercials, he ran as the best friend George Bush ever had.

-He tried to the Democrats tried to put another anti-war activist in a military uniform and have him run and get elected.
+The Democrats tried to put another anti-war activist in a military uniform and have him run and get elected.

 And you thought they'd learn a lesson after trying with Kerry.

-People in Ohio weren't paying attention this district, easily could have gotten the impression that Hackett was a Republican.
+This district easily could have gotten the impression that Hackett was a Republican.

-We can win back to House.
+We can win back the house.

-No, it didn't, because you had to run as a Republican to even get as close as you did with Hackett.
+No, it didn't because you had to run as a Republican to even get as close as you did with Hackett.

-Over with you're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

 And back to the phones of Belford, New Jersey.

-Hello, Tom, you're next on the EIB network.
+You're next on the EIB network.

 Nice to have you with us, sir.